Immunosenescence: Why the Elderly Suddenly Develop New Allergies

 There is no single universal guideline for allergy screening frequency in older adults.
 However, the following considerations may be helpful:

-- Baseline screening — If you have never had allergy blood testing, a baseline panel such as the Phadiatop screening test can sometimes provide useful reference data.
+- Baseline screening — If you have never had allergy blood testing, a baseline panel can sometimes provide useful reference data.

 - Symptom-driven screening — When new symptoms emerge, testing at that time may capture relevant IgE responses while they are active.